-Guided Pathways Essential Practices Scale of Adoption at Our College Progress to Date Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale & Timeline Critical thinking Information literacy Personal/community awareness and academic/career responsibilities All courses are mapped to one or more GE/ISLO for ongoing assessment.
-Term, if at scale or scaling: с.
-Students have ample opportunity to apply and deepen knowledge and skills through projects, internships, co-ops, clinical placements, group projects outside of class, service learning, study abroad and other experiential learning activities that program faculty intentionally embed into coursework.
-Not occurring Not systematic Planning to scale Scaling in progress At scale I think this is at scale, just like the row above.
-These are our ISLOS/GE outcomes and all courses link to one or more of them and there are ongoing assessments.
-This has been true since 2017.
-(Debbie) Progress to date: Career Development Center services have been expanded and moved into a new and more prominent space in the Student Services Center.
+Guided Pathways Essential Practices Scale of Adoption at Our College Progress to Date Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale & Timeline b.
+Instruction across programs (especially in program introductory courses) engages students in active and applied learning, encouraging them to think critically, solve meaningful problems, and work and communicate effectively with others.
+(Note: This practice was added to the SOAA in February 2019) □ Not occurring □ Not systematic ☑ Planning to scale □ Scaling in progress □ At scale Progress to date: General education programs align outcomes with career soft skills and are accomplished by engaging students in active and applied learning: Communication Scientific and quantitative reasoning Critical thinking Information literacy Personal/community awareness and academic/career responsibilities All courses are mapped to one or more GE/ISLO for ongoing assessment.
+Expand opportunities for instructional and counseling faculty to critically examine their role in advancing equityminded teaching and advising practices at the college Term, if at scale or scaling . c.
+Students have ample opportunity to apply and deepen knowledge and skills through projects, internships, co-ops, clinical placements, group projects outside of class, service learning, study abroad and other experiential learning activities that program faculty intentionally embed into coursework. □ Not occurring □ Not systematic □ Planning to scale □ Scaling in progress □ At scale Progress to date: Career Development Center services have been expanded and moved into a new and more prominent space in the Student Services Center.
 Internship opportunities have been expanded in career education programs.
-Term, if at scale or scaling: Next steps: Expand internship opportunities Expand use of career exploration software Timeline for implementing next steps: [] d.
-Faculty/programs assess whether students are mastering learning outcomes and building skills across Not occurringNot systematic Progress to date: VC has a comprehensive process for the assessment of SLOs at course,
+For Career Education, this is incorporated into the ISLOs/GE Next steps: Expand internship opportunities Expand use of career exploration software Further empower faculty to implement pedagogical changes that better support learning outcomes success for underrepresented students.
+Timeline for implementing next steps: Ongoing